-The principal motivation of humanitarian action is to save lives and alleviate suffering in a manner that respects and restores personal dignity.
-Accordingly, humanity is the principal driver for any response to a crisis, whether caused by conflict, violence or natural or man-made disaster.
+The principal motivation behind humanitarian action is to save lives and alleviate suffering while upholding and restoring personal dignity.
+Accordingly, humanity is the principal driver for responding to crises, whether triggered by conflict, violence, or natural or man-made disasters.

-The neutrality of humanitarian action is further upheld when humanitarian actors refrain from taking sides in hostilities or engaging in political, racial, religious or ideological controversies.
+Humanitarian actors distinguish themselves from other responders to crises through their commitment to impartiality.
+This means that humanitarian action is based solely on need, with priority given to the most urgent cases irrespective of factors such as race, nationality, gender, religious belief, political opinion, or class.
+The neutrality of humanitarian action is further upheld when humanitarian actors refrain from taking sides in hostilities or engaging in political, racial, religious, or ideological controversies.
 At the same time, independence requires humanitarian actors to be autonomous.
-They are not to be subject to control or subordination by political, economic, military or other non-humanitarian objectives.
+They are not to be subject to control, subordination, or influence by political, economic, military or other non-humanitarian objectives.